Thank you, Mr Speaker—[Hon. Members: “Resign!”] It’s a bit early!

 On the written ministerial statements, I was going to use a word beginning with “d” and ending in “n”, with an “-ed” on the end—you are if you do and the same if you don’t—but Mr Speaker might rule me out of order if I did say that, which I do not want to happen on my first appearance at this Dispatch Box.
 Parliament wants to know what is going on and there is limited time for debates.
 Earlier this week, Mr Speaker granted me an urgent question on Batten disease.
 We know that the system for getting statements and urgent questions answered works.
 Therefore, if there are issues that people wish to raise from the 70 written ministerial statements, there are mechanisms that the hon.
 Lady is extremely well aware of.

 As to the hon.
-Lady’s extremely important point about Mrs Zaghari-Ratcliffe, absolutely I will take that up.
+Lady’s very important point about Mrs Zaghari-Ratcliffe, absolutely I will take that up.
 I promise that I will take it up every week for her.
 We as a nation should always put the interests of our citizens first; that is fundamental to how this country should operate in its conduct with foreign nations.
 The treatment that Mrs Zaghari-Ratcliffe has had to undergo is shameful and must be so distressing.
 When the hon.
 Lady talks about her child—a five-year-old—being deprived of a mother, that is the most awful thing that one can imagine.
 I have the greatest sympathy and yes, of course I will take this matter up.

 May I conclude by reiterating the thanks that the hon.
 Lady gave to everybody in the House?
 How lucky I am now to be Leader of the House—what a privilege it is and what a fine House we have.
 I have always found that, whenever one wants to know what is going on in the House, the Doorkeepers know first and provide us with a fabulous service.